mmatyas/pegasus-docs/docs/user-guide/platform-linux.md

 - PolicyKit (optional, for shutting down/restarting the device without admin rights)
 - SDL2 (optional, for improved gamepad support)

+!!! warning
-Another important thing to note is that depending on your settings, **the system may not allow running programs from USB drives or Windows file systems**.
+    Depending on your settings, **the system may not allow running programs from USB drives or Windows file systems**.
 This is not a bug, but something you might want to be aware of.

 ## Ubuntu